infrawatch/documentation/README.md

 make both formats in one command, use `make html pdf`.
 To build downstream version perform `make BUILD=downstream`.

 Few additional make targets are available on the guide level.
-To quickly build HTML version and open new tab in a browser, enter the following commands:
+To build HTML version and open new tab in a browser, enter the following commands:

     cd doc-Service-Telemetry-Framework